JamieJQuinn/Lagrange/_drafts/2018-07-10-webgl-navier-stokes.md

 ## Who Is This For?

-Just like Barba has for her course, I'm going to assume everyone reading this has a basic understanding of fluid mechanics, partial differential equations, and numerical methods.
+Just like Barba has for her course, I'm going to assume everyone reading this has a basic interest in fluid mechanics, partial differential equations, and numerical methods.
 You do not have to in any way be an expert in any of these, even just hearing the words at some point in your life should be enough.

 The code will be fairly simple too, there's not too much software engineering that goes into these small numerical experiments, although I'll say now that the amount of code required to set up even a simple WebGL program seems scary.
 I'll be using a little bit of: